museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

-The other way to accomplish this and pivot further into a network would be to create another dynamic port forward onto the first pivot machine, thus allowing us to connect over proxychains to this host rather than jumping from the first pivot machine from the initial bastion host we established a dynamic port forward on.
+The other way to accomplish this, and pivot further into a network, would be to create another dynamic port forward on the first pivot machine (10.218.176.199), thus allowing us to connect to the second pivot server (10.112.3.12) via proxychains, rather than jumping from the first pivot machine using proxychains configured with the initial bastion host we established a dynamic port forward on.

-We need to specify a new port to dynamic forward through our localhost:
+We need to specify a new port to dynamically forward through our localhost:

 `proxychains ssh -D 1081 whistler@10.218.176.199`

 ![new-pivot](https://i.imgur.com/2NGTkxF.png)

-Now we simply update our proxychains.conf file to use the new dynamic port `1081`:
+Now, we simply update our proxychains.conf file to use the new dynamic port `1081`:

 ![proxychainsconf](https://i.imgur.com/TjlMExi.png)